Skip to content

 Like most people, you probably use Microsoft Teams for work meetings.
 But what if you need to transcribe those business meetings to reference what was said later?
 Luckily, it’s easy to do with the right tools.

-Virtual meetings (i.e., virtual court hearings) are becoming increasingly popular as more and more organizations switch to remote work.
-While they offer many benefits, they can also be challenging to keep track of and understand.
+Virtual meetings, such as virtual court hearings, are becoming increasingly popular as more and more organizations switch to remote work.
+While they offer many benefits, they can also be challenging to manage and comprehend.

 Many professionals find it helpful to transcribe their Microsoft Teams meetings into a Word document.
-This way, they can refer back to the conversation and keep everyone on the same page.
+Similar to how legal transcription is useful for lawyers who are preparing for a legal proceeding, a transcribed meeting is a tool that allows the team to refer back to the conversation and keep everyone on the same page.
 The good news is it’s easy to transcribe a Microsoft Teams meeting into Word!

 Live Transcription

-There are several ways to transcribe your video meetings meeting to Word.
+There are several ways to transcribe your video meetings to Word.
 The first option is to do live transcription.
-Microsoft Teams has a feature called Live Transcription, which allows you to transcribe conversations while they happen.
+Microsoft Teams features a Live Transcription option, which enables you to transcribe conversations as they occur.

-You shouldn’t say Live Transcription is verbatim transcription, it works well enough to get you the overall general gist of a group meeting though.
-That said, the feature is exclusively available on the desktop version of teams.
-The meeting transcript can be found in the meeting chat and Recording & Transcripts tab in Teams until the meeting organizer removes the transcript.
+You shouldn’t say that Live Transcription records accurately word-for-word.
+It works well enough to get you the overall general gist of a group meeting, though.
+That said, the feature is exclusively available on the desktop version of Teams.
+The meeting transcript can be found in the meeting chat and the Recording & Transcripts tab in Teams until the meeting organizer removes it.

-One thing to note, Microsoft Teams automated live transcription does a decent job of transcribing what people say.
-It’s not perfect though at around 50% accurate.
-When looking for 99% accuracy, you are better off using a transcription company such as Ditto Transcripts, knowing your personal and confidential information is in secure hands.
+One thing to note, Microsoft Teams’ automated live transcription does a decent job of transcribing what people say.
+It’s not perfect, though it’s around 50% accurate.
+If you need >99% accuracy, it is advisable to use a transcription company like Ditto Transcripts, knowing that your personal and confidential information is in secure hands.
+Our verbatim transcription captures all the words, including the “ahs” and “uhms”, ensuring that all the intended meanings are preserved.

 How To Quickly Transcribe Your MS Teams Meetings To Word.